...

 Few substances are used in medicine today compared to the 1900s when barbiturates were first made available.
 In the past, barbiturates were frequently given to treat anxiety, sleeplessness, and depression.
 The National Institute of Health claims that Barbiturates are drugs that cause sleepiness and relaxation.
 A barbiturate overdose occurs when a patient consumes more of this medication than is typical or advised.
 Either by chance or by purpose, this may occur.

 A barbiturate overdose poses a serious health risk.
-Therefore, it is no longer advised to use barbiturates as hypnotics or sedatives to ease daytime restlessness or insomnia brought on by everyday pressures.
+It is not recommended to use barbiturates anymore.
+They are not good for helping with sleep or calming restlessness and insomnia caused by daily stress.
 Due to these potentially fatal adverse effects, safer drugs have replaced barbiturates in many applications.

 Barbiturates are mostly used today to treat severe and extreme cases of insomnia.
 These medications occasionally function as an adjuvant to anesthesia and aid in controlling epilepsy episodes.
-Barbiturates are classified as Schedule II, III, and IV depressants under the Controlled Substances Act, according to the US Drug Enforcement Agency.
+Barbiturates are classified as Schedule II, III, and IV depressants.
+This classification is under the Controlled Substances Act by the US Drug Enforcement Agency.

 What is the definition of barbiturates?